"You know Hun, as soon as it stops raining, we need to get those downspouts fixed."

-Now being a somewhat creative do-it-yourselfer, I came up with this frugal solution, after a visit to my local home improvement store.
+Being a somewhat creative do-it-yourselfer, I came up with this frugal solution, after a visit to my local Big Box home improvement store.

 That product along with many others did not come home with me.

 So I thought and thought a little bit more and came up with this idea.
 The sponge product confirmed my suspicion that the crook of the downspout is where the trouble begins.
-It is the first flat surface raindrops come in contact with, after falling 20 to 30 feet.
-Plop, Plop, Plop!
-Disperse the rain and you can eliminate the noise.
+It is the first flat surface that the raindrops come in contact with, after falling 20 to 30 feet.

 Items needed for this project: